mathlover3/BoplMapMaker/Lua Api Docs.md

-sends a raycast from a point that can only hit RoundedRects (platforms and matchoman boulders) into the world and returning the distance it went and the RoundedRect it hit. the number is the distance it travaled before hitting anything. returns a very big negitive number if it doesnt hit anything note that Platform/Boulder may be nil if it didnt hit anything. to see if its a platform or a boulder class check if its nil and if not then use GetClassType to see witch it is.
+sends a raycast from a point that can only hit RoundedRects (platforms and matchoman boulders) into the world and returning the distance it went and the RoundedRect it hit. the number is the distance it travaled before hitting anything. returns a very big negitive number if it doesnt hit anything note that Platform may be nil if it didnt hit anything.
 0 deg is right and 90 is up.
-number, Platform/Boulder RaycastRoundedRect(number posX, number posY, number angle, number maxDist)
+number, Platform RaycastRoundedRect(number posX, number posY, number angle, number maxDist)

-gets the closest player to that posison. returns nil if all the players are gone (begiening/end of game) Player GetClosestPlayer(number posX, number posY)
+gets the closest player to that posison. returns nil if all the players are gone (begiening/end of game) Player GetClosestPlayer(number posX, number posY) returns all platforms (including boulders)
+Sequence (of Platforms) GetAllPlatforms()

 ## Vec2
 the type before the funcson are its return type.
-Vec2's is just a shorthand for a table with a number value for "x" and "y", any outer values in the table are ignored.
+Vec2 is just a shorthand for a table with a number value for "x" and "y"

 ## Player
 the following are funcsons of the Player type (returned by some funcsons) (tecnicly its a userData type but it acts like its its own type so we can think of it like it is)